 - Chairman & Founder – Rolls Building Art & Education Trust London

-- Deputy Chairman – Galleries of Justice (Incorporating The Museum of Law & The National Centre for Citizenship and the Law) and Founding Trustee
+- Former Deputy Chairman – The National Justice Museum (Incorporating The National Centre for Citizenship and the Law) and Founding Trustee

-- Fellow and member of the Council of the Society of Antiquaries, London
+- Fellow and former member of the Council of the Society of Antiquaries, London

 - Member of Committees of a number of Heritage Trusts